ServerMod/SCPDiscord/README.md

 * The ability to completely customise every single message from the plugin and use different languages.
 More info [here](https://github.com/KarlOfDuty/SCPDiscord/wiki/Languages).

 * Player count is displayed in the bot activity field.
-The bot's status changes from dnd when the scp server is on but the bot server is on, away when there are no players on a server and online when a server has players.
+The bot's status changes from dnd when the scp server is off but the bot server is on, away when there are no players on a server and online when a server has players.

 * An auto-updating channel topic with information such as number of players, server uptime, ip and gameplay information.